File

 • IAM User Authentication

-• Role-Based Authentication
+• Role Based Authentication

 Credential Manager*

-Select the desired credentials manager from the dropdown list.
+Select the desired credentials manager from the drop-down list.
 Relevant parameters will be displayed based on your selection.

 Supported Credential Managers: